COMPASS for Courage: A 30-Year Scientific Journey

 The Theoretical Foundation of COMPASS

-Building from the work of Dr. Wendy Silverman (title at Yale), Dr. Armando Pina (title at ASU), and COMPASS co-founder, Dr. Ryan Stoll, the scientific foundations underlying COMPASS for Courage represents more than 30 years of research.
+Building from the work of Dr. Wendy Silverman at Yale University, Dr. Armando Pina at Arizona State University, and their research teams, the scientific foundations underlying COMPASS for Courage represents more than 30 years of research.
 (And growing!).

 In the 1990’s, Dr. Silverman and her team established some of the original frameworks for the conceptualization, assessment, and treatment of youth anxiety and phobic disorders.
 Dr. Silverman’s approach was grounded in cognitive and behavioral treatment theory, with her and her team publishing some of the very first randomized controlled trials for the treatment of anxiety in youth.